MoonPoet/xaprb-src/content/blog/2008/how-to-leave-a-program-running-after-you-log-out.md

 > Screen is a full-screen window manager that multiplexes a physical terminal between several processes (typically interactive shells).
 Each virtual terminal provides the functions of a DEC VT100 terminal and, in addition, several control functions from the ISO 6429 (ECMA 48, ANSI X3.64) and ISO 2022 standards (e.g. insert/delete line and support for multiple character sets).
 There is a scrollback history buffer for each virtual terminal and a copy-and-paste mechanism that allows moving text regions between windows.

-If that sounds intimidating, it ought to -- screen has a really absurd amount of functionality and can take a long time to learn.
+If that sounds intimidating, it ought to---screen has a really absurd amount of functionality and can take a long time to learn.
 I confess that I am not familiar with about 90% of what it can do.
 Every so often someone shows me something new and I feel humble.
 It's a lot like [vim](http://www.vim.org/): ten years on, and I still know only a little about it.
 I do know I can't live without it.

 Enough about that: how can it run commands after you log out?

 Simple.
 Just type "screen -R -D" and then start working as you normally would.
 When you're ready to quit, you can detach with "Control-A D".
 Screen keeps running.
 When you log in again later, you can type "screen -R -D" and re-attach to the screen session.
-I would show you a screenshot of this, but it's hard to do -- you'll see why if you type the commands yourself.
+I would show you a screenshot of this, but it's hard to do---you'll see why if you type the commands yourself.
 A screencast would be the only way to do a decent demo, and I'm too lazy.

 That's not all screen can do: if your network connection goes down, screen doesn't die.
 You only detached, you didn't kill it.
 It keeps running in the background and you can re-attach to it after your network connection resumes.
 When I'm working on a client's systems, I start screen by default!
 That way if something happens, I can get back to where I was.
 I can also log everything in my session to a file with "Control-A H" and other people can log in and share the connection to watch me or help me with "screen -xx".